Avoiding loneliness during the coronavirus pandemic

 My first thought was to turn to the charities who offer befriending services in normal times.
 However, they obviously can’t set up visits right now, and to protect their staff some have closed their helplines.

-It might still be worth visiting AgeUK’s main web site and finding the nearest office to your parent.
+A worthwhile first stop could be AgeUK’s main web site and finding the nearest office to your parent.
 If their helpline is open they may be able to point you in the direction of trusted phone contact volunteers.

 Never underestimate the value of a daily phone call.
 Make an appointment for a certain time, so your parent can look forward to it, and know that they will be your priority at that time.